DanielMckenzie/markdown-cv/index.md

 ## Research interests

 Optimization and signal processing applied to machine learning and data science.
-More specifically: zeroth-order optimization and applications, implicit neural networks, data-driven metrics for unsupervised learning, and knowledge graphs.
+More specifically: zeroth-order optimization and applications, Learn-to-optimize, and data-driven metrics for unsupervised learning.

 ## Education